smclab/TiDAKeyboardControl/documentation/index.md

 ## Accessing the TiDAKeyboardControl Module

-What you have to do is just install the module, anything else!
+What you have to do is just install the module, nothing more!

 Thanks to the native implementation using Objective-C categories to extend classes, TiDAKeyboardControl Module does not need the **require( )** method to access the module from JavaScript.